 Pesticides, once ingested, get stored in the fats and stay in the body for a long time.
 Learn how to break them down to be eliminated.

-Most of us have eaten commercially-grown fruits and vegetables at some point in our lives and they are laden with pesticides.
+Most of us eat commercially-grown fruits and vegetables that are laden with pesticides.
 If you can afford it, always go with organic.

 Pesticides, once ingested, get stored in the fats and stay in the body for a long time until we do an extended detox fast and melt those fats.

 Short of an extended juice detox, a good way to break down these pesticides is by employing the “army” in our gut flora.

 Feed the beneficial bacteria with the right foods that will strengthen and repopulate them … using FERMENTED (or CULTURED) food and beverage.
 A healthy gut flora will help to break down these pesticides.

 In every culture, there is one or more fermented food and beverage that people use to keep their gut flora healthy.

 Homemade is best.
 AVOID commercially-made ones as they are not only full of sodium, but also other artificial food additives!!

 There are also natural sources of PREbiotic foods that are foods for the beneficial bacteria.
 It is interesting to note that these prebiotic foods will help beneficial bacteria multiply rapidly and at the same time eliminate harmful bacteria.